Ride Lonesome: Plot

-The group is pursued by the Indians and takes cover at an adobe shack over the rise.
-When the chief comes for Carrie, she kills him with her rifle, and the remaining Indians disperse.
-In the morning, Billy holds a stolen rifle of Boone's on Brigade but is tricked into relinquishing it when Boone tells him that it is unloaded.
-Boone begins to believe that the bounty hunter wants Frank to catch up to them.
-Nervous about an armed confrontation with Frank, Whit suggests ceding Billy to Brigade and riding off, but Boone insists on staying.
-Boone offers to pay Brigade the price on Billy's head if he will hand over the outlaw, but Brigade refuses.
-Upon reaching the shack, Frank is puzzled that Brigade has not bothered to conceal his tracks and finally realizes that Brigade wants him to catch up so that he can avenge a past offense.
+The group leaves for the next swing station, but Brigade spots some Indians.
+They take cover at a nearby adobe shack.
+They shoot several Indians and when Carrie kills the chief with her rifle, the remaining Indians leave.
+That night, Boone tells Whit that he thinks Brigade is making it easy for Frank to follow them, but doesn't know why.
+The next morning, Billy holds a stolen rifle on Brigade, but Boone says it's his rifle and it's not loaded.
+Eventually Billy drops the rifle, but when Boone picks it up he pulls the trigger to show that he has tricked Billy.
+As they continue on, Boone offers to pay Brigade the price on Billy's head if he will hand him over, but Brigade refuses.
+Frank and his gang arrive at the shack half a day behind the others.
+Frank is puzzled Brigade has not bothered to conceal his tracks; he realizes Brigade wants him to catch up so Brigade can avenge a past 'hurt' from so long ago Frank says he had near forgotten.

-As Brigade and the others pass a hanging tree, Brigade becomes irritable and orders them to camp a day's ride from Santa Cruz.
+Less than a day before they reach Santa Cruz, Brigade and the others pass a hanging tree.
+Brigade becomes irritable and orders them to camp.
+Whit tells Billy about the amnesty.
+Billy says that Frank will kill all the others when he comes for Billy, but Boone arrives and tells Whit to shoot Billy if he tries to get them to let him go.
 Boone tells Carrie that he will look out for her and warns her that Brigade will never reach town alive.
 Carrie voices her disgust over killing for money, and Brigade confides that his real target is Frank.
-When Brigade was sheriff of Santa Cruz, he arrested Frank, who after being released from jail kidnapped Brigade's wife and hanged her from the tree.
+When Brigade was sheriff of Santa Cruz, he arrested Frank, who after being released from jail kidnapped Brigade's wife and hung her from the tree.

-Frank's gang arrives.
 Having overheard the story of his wife's murder, Boone offers to cover Brigade in his confrontation.
-Brigade orders Billy to mount his horse, slips a noose around Billy's neck, leads him to the hanging tree, and challenges Frank to stop the hanging.
+Brigade orders Billy to mount his horse, slips a noose around Billy's neck and leads him to the hanging tree.
+When Frank and his gang arrive, Brigade challenges Frank to stop the hanging.
 Frank opens fire, causing Billy's horse to bolt and leave Billy swinging from the tree.
 Brigade kills Frank and shoots the rope hanging Billy from the tree, while Boone and Whit chase off the rest of the gang.
 Brigade turns Billy over to Boone and warns him to keep his promise about going straight.
 After the others ride off toward Santa Cruz, Brigade sets the tree on fire.